zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-clojure/README.md

 ```
 </details>

-Now we can check if square is empty.
-To figure out which numbers are valid for a square we need to know which are already taken.
+Now we can check if a square is empty.
+To figure out which numbers are valid for a square
+we need to know which are already taken.
 Let’s write a couple of functions to figure this out.

 ### Exercise 3